Application and Admissions

 Individuals interested in taking any or all of the summer graduate courses must apply to the Graduate College before enrolling.
 Deadline for summer application is prior to the first day of classes, but we encourage you to apply and enroll in April so classes will have sufficient numbers.

-Click to apply on-line. the application will have you upload:
+The application will have you upload

 - Unofficial transcripts (official transcripts will be requested after acceptance)